By Jesse Richardson

-About 6 months ago, I launched a subscription service called Prospurly.
-For $44.95/month after a coupon, subscribers receive 6-8 full-size, artisan products from small businesses and passionate modern craftsmen.
+In March 2015, I launched a subscription service called Prospurly.
+For $44.95/month after a coupon, subscribers received 6-8 full-size, artisan products from small businesses and passionate modern craftsmen.

-I’ll be honest with you: this is not a full-time gig.
-In fact, I generally spend less than 5-10 hours a week running this business.
+I’ll be honest with you: this was not a full-time gig.
+In fact, I generally was able to spend less than 5-10 hours a week running this business.

-Despite the small time commitment, Prospurly has already grossed over $52,000 and is on track to take that to $60,000+ at the end of this month.
-On average, the business is making about $8,000/month in recurring revenue with a 20-35% profit margin, depending on purchasing:
+Despite the small time commitment, Prospurly grossed over $52,000 in its first six months of operation.
+On average, the business made about $8,000/month in recurring revenue with a 20-35% profit margin, depending on purchasing:

-Customers are happy, churn is easy to manage (8-12%), and we’ve partnered with dozens of awesome small businesses while also donating to great charities.
-(In fact, we’ve planted over 2,000 trees, helped protect clean water, and worked with a few great local nonprofit organizations.)
+Customers were happy, churn was easy to manage (8-12%), and we partnered with dozens of awesome small businesses while also donating to great charities.
+(In fact, we were able to plant over 2,000 trees, helped protect clean water, and worked with a few great local nonprofit organizations.
+And that was just in the first few months!)

 Instagram posts of our charity efforts.
 (And yeah, that’s a Mark Ruffalo tweet).